Factbox: Aramco 2019 profit drops, a week after shares fell below IPO

 Below are key facts about Aramco and its 2019 results:

-Aramco’s initial public offering in December became the world’s largest, raising $25.6 billion - pulling ahead of Alibaba Group Holding Ltd’s (BABA.N) previous record $25 billion listing in 2014.
+Aramco’s initial public offering in December became the world’s largest, raising $25.6 billion - pulling ahead of Alibaba Group Holding Ltd’s previous record $25 billion listing in 2014.

 It valued the company, which supplies around 10% of the world’s oil, at $1.7 trillion, which fell short of the massive $2 trillion valuation long sought by Crown Prince Mohammed.